Cargo handling at top 12 ports marginally up at 705 MT in FY20

-Increased demand was also witnessed from various sectors including coal, fertilizers, and POL (petroleum, oil, and lubricant) was the main reason behind the growth in traffic.
-"The number of vessels handled by ports during 2019-20 was around 20837, whereas during 2018-19, the number of vessels handled was 20853.
+Increased demand was also witnessed from various sectors including coal, fertilisers and POL (petroleum, oil and lubricant) was the main reason behind the growth in traffic.
+"The number of vessels handled by ports during 2019-20 was around 20837, whereas during 2018-19, number of vessels handled was 20853.
 The vessel traffic declined slightly by 0.08% in comparison to last year," the report said.

-The volume of seaborne cargo is essentially in the nature of derived demand and is mainly shaped by the levels and changes in both global and domestic activity.
-The major ports handle about 60 percent of the country's total cargo traffic...
+Volume of seaborne cargo is essentially in the nature of derived demand and is mainly shaped by the levels and changes in both global and domestic activity.
+The major ports handle about 60 per cent of the country's total cargo traffic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)